I identified with Eric Weinstein so much because of the shared struggles with the educational system.

 One of these ideas is what he calls the DISC (Distributed Idea Suppression Complex) which explains how disruptive and innovative ideas that challenge the status quo are suppressed.
 Keeping institutions safe from individuals who create change.

-The DISC is spread throughout major institutions such as in academia, the mainstream media, and politics.
+The DISC is spread throughout major institutions such as academia, the mainstream media, and politics.
 It tries to undermine ideas that may challenge or weaken the elite.
 This isn’t directly planned, and it’s not under central control.

 Eric and his family have been victims of the DISC multiple times.
 Eric in physics, his wife in economics, and his brother in biology.
 He started noticing the same pattern in politics when MSNBC hid polling graphics of presidential candidate Andrew Yang.